kevinpapst/AdminLTEBundle/Resources/docs/extend_webpack_encore.md

 ```

-Then, if you didn't alread did, install all packages and build your assets:
+Then, if you didn't already did it, install all packages and build your assets:

 ```bash
 user@devpc:/var/www/symfony-project$ yarn install